Henry Sugimoto: Internment

 Sugimoto was living in Hanford when the United States declared war on Japan after the December 1941 attack on Pearl Harbor.
 Following Executive Order 9066, which authorized military commanders to evict "any or all persons" from the West Coast, Sugimoto was removed with his wife and daughter to the Pinedale Assembly Center.
 He was later transferred to the Jerome War Relocation Center in October 1942, and again to Rohwer in June 1944, where he remained until August 1945.
-Soon after arriving in camp, Sugimoto began painting on sheets, pillowcases and other scrap materials, hiding his early work from administrators because he feared his critical depictions of camp life would be confiscated.
+Soon after arriving in camp, Sugimoto was shocked by the government's treatment.
+Believing it was his mission as an artist to document and protest his experience, Sugimoto began painting scenes of daily life.
+He began painting on sheets, pillowcases and other scrap materials, hiding his early work from administrators because he feared his critical depictions of camp life would be confiscated.
 However, after receiving encouragement from WRA officials (who went so far as to include him in a propaganda film), he began to paint openly, creating some 100 oil paintings, watercolors and sketches during his confinement.
 He taught art classes to other inmates, and in February 1944 he was able to exhibit some of his camp work at the nearby Hendrix College.